How to tell if your AC unit needs a mild repair or totally replaced

 The drain pan below your interior air conditioning unit collects condensation, and an electric pump usually moves the water to a nearby drainage pipe.
 If the pan is overflowing, check for a kink or block in the drainage line, and make sure that the pump is plugged in and working.

-If you are still experiencing air conditioner troubles, schedule an appointment with our easy Online Scheduling or by calling 812-339-9114.
+If you find yourself with a malfunctioning or broken air conditioner, don't sweat it!
+Commercial Service technicians are happy to diagnose your system's problems.
+Schedule an appointment with our easy Online Scheduling or by calling 812-339-9114.